CadQuery/cadquery/doc/free-func.rst

 .. warning:: The free function API is experimental and may change.

-For situations when more freedom in crating individaul objects is required a free function API is provided.
+For situations when more freedom in crating individual objects is required a free function API is provided.
 This API has no hidden state, but may result in more verbose code.
 One can still use selectors as methods, but all other operations are implemented as free functions.
-Placement of objects and cration of patterns can be achieved using
+Placement of objects and creation of patterns can be achieved using the various overloads of the moved method.

+Currently this documentation is incomplete, more examples can be found in the tests.

 Tutorial
 --------